benjystanton/benjystanton.github.io/_posts/2018-11-04-nablopomo-progress.md

 ---
 layout: page
-title: NaBloPoMo Progress
+title: NaBloPoMo progress
 categories: nablopomo
-excerpt: It's
+excerpt: It’s not a dashboard.
+Definitely not a dashboard.
 ---

 <p class="lede">NaBloPoMo stands for National Blog Posting Month.
 I’ve decided to join in this November and post something new every day.</p>